jcatapang/deepdrugsearch/index.md

 Here are the various features and updates to be expected in the months to come:
 1. Import basis drugs via bulk SDF file and not just via bulk SMILES file
+2. More molecule formats for the Viewer module

 ## Support